If you’re planning a visit to Yosemite National Park you’ll want to allow extra time for a visit to Mariposa Grove of Giant Sequoias.

 That will give you enough time to hike to several iconic trees and wait for the shuttle which can fill up quickly.

-If you like to hike you’ll definitely want at least 2 full days to spend in Yosemite National Park.
+If you like to hike you’ll want at least 2 full days to spend in Yosemite National Park.

-I would recommend visiting Mariposa Grove of the Giant Sequoias on a separate day from your time in Yosemite Valley.
+I recommend visiting Mariposa Grove of the Giant Sequoias on a separate day from your time in Yosemite Valley.

 Mariposa Grove is the largest grove of giant sequoias in Yosemite National Park.